zserge/lorca/README.md

 ## How it works

-Under the hood Lorca uses `Chrome DevTools Protocol` to instrument on a Chrome instance.
+Under the hood Lorca uses [Chrome DevTools Protocol](https://chromedevtools.github.io/devtools-protocol/) to instrument on a Chrome instance.
 First Lorca tries to locate your installed Chrome, starts a remote debugging instance binding to an ephemeral port and reads from `stderr` for the actual WebSocket endpoint.
-Then Lorca opens a new client connection to the WebSocket server, and instruments Chrome by sending JSON messages of `Chrome DevTools Protocol` methods via WebSocket.
+Then Lorca opens a new client connection to the WebSocket server, and instruments Chrome by sending JSON messages of Chrome DevTools Protocol methods via WebSocket.
 JavaScript functions are evaluated in Chrome, while Go functions actually run in Go runtime and returned values are sent to Chrome.
-See more on `Chrome DevTools Protocol` in [here](https://chromedevtools.github.io/devtools-protocol/).

 ## What's in a name?